-Currently there is no cure for MS, however all the health services which may be necessary for an individual living with MS are readily available at The Nebraska Medical Center.
+Currently there is no cure for MS, however all the health services which may be necessary for an individual living with MS are readily available at Nebraska Medicine.
 Studies show that early treatment with disease-modifying therapies are crucial in delaying the development of disabilities.
 The team offers expert knowledge of the medications used to delay progression of the disease and to manage relapses or flare-ups of the disease.
 When needed, assistance from a variety of specialty areas is coordinated to manage symptoms and make the best quality of life possible.

 - Primary Care Provider

 - For routine health maintenance as well as care for other chronic and acute medical illnesses, the patient’s primary care physician will take the lead.
 The primary care physician serves as the first contact for any health problems that arise and that are not clearly related to MS.

 - Mid-level Providers and Multiple Sclerosis Medical Director

 In most cases, a patient’s plan of care will be established by the program medical director during their initial visits.
 At later visits, a mid-level provider will be assigned.

 For complex cases, the medical director will oversee the plan of care.
 Complex cases are discussed amongst staff at weekly MS meetings to address them promptly.
-And to ensure standardization of care, the MS program at The Nebraska Medical Center follows research-based guidelines.
+And to ensure standardization of care, the MS program at Nebraska Medicine follows research-based guidelines.